levigutt/sendgrid-sender/README.md

 ## WARNING!

-this requires handling of consent outside of sendgrid, as user preferences and unsubscriptions are not taken into account
+this requires manual handling of consent outside of sendgrid, as user preferences and unsubscriptions are not taken into account